crustio/crust-wiki/docs/glossary.md

 **TEE** - Trusted Execution Environment is a sandbox environment running on a node.
 When an executable code is put into the TEE to run, no one can modify the execution of the code or snoop on the data protected by the TEE.
 [Reference reading](https://www.trustonic.com/technical-articles/what-is-a-trusted-execution-environment-tee/).

 **sWorker** - sWorker is a module that runs the MPoW protocol and related features on a Crust nodes.
 It can be considered as a honest storage monitor running on the node.
 Once running, sWorker will periodically report the storage status of the node to the chain.

+**SRD** - Sealed Ramdon Data. sWorker uses SRD to fill the available space of nodes, so that the capacity of each node is verifiable.

 **Seal** - All the data on the node will be sealed by the TEE, which can only be decrypted by the TEE.
 This allows for the resistance against witch attacks and spawn attacks.